Nausheen R. Shah

-Dr. Shah was the recipient of the GAANN (Graduate Assistance in Areas of National Need) fellowship awarded by the Department of Education (2007) and the recipient of the Bloomenthal fellowship (2008) for excellence in research by the University of Chicago.
+Prof. Shah was the recipient of the GAANN (Graduate Assistance in Areas of National Need) fellowship awarded by the Department of Education (2007) and the recipient of the Bloomenthal fellowship (2008) for excellence in research by the University of Chicago.

-Research Interest/Area of Expertise
+Research interest(s)/area of expertise

 - Ph.
 D, Physics, University of Chicago, 2009

-See list of Publications on the arXives.
+See list of Publications on INSPIRE.

-PHY 1020, Conceptual Physics, 3 or 4 credits, Winter 2017
+PHY 1020, Conceptual Physics, 3 or 4 credits, Fall 2019

-Fall 2016, Teaching Leave
+F16, Teaching Leave